Uemerson/go-roadmap/going-deeper/go-modules/README.md

 - The go.sum file provides checksums for the exact contents of each dependency at the time it is added to your module.
 - The dependencies are stored in the Go module cache, which is shared across all projects on your system.

+# Module CLI Commands

+There are several convenient commands available for working with modular Go projects:

+`go mod init`: Initializes a new module in the current directory.
+It creates a `go.mod` file that defines the module's path and sets it up for dependency management.

+`go mod tidy`: Adds missing and removes unused modules and dependencies from the go.mod file.
+It ensures that the `go.mod` file accurately reflects the required dependencies of your project.

+`go mod download`: Downloads the dependencies defined in the go.mod file and stores them in the module cache.
+It fetches the specific versions of the dependencies needed for your project.

+`go mod vendor`: Copies the dependencies into a vendor directory within your project.
+This command is useful when you want to create a self-contained project that includes all its dependencies.

+`go mod verify`: Verifies that the dependencies in the module cache match the expected cryptographic checksums specified in the `go.sum` file.
+It ensures the integrity and authenticity of the downloaded dependencies.

+`go mod graph`: Prints the module dependency graph, showing the relationships between modules and their versions.
+It can be useful for understanding the overall structure of your project's dependencies.

+`go mod edit`: Provides a range of subcommands for making manual edits to the `go.mod` file.
+It allows you to add, remove, or update module requirements, replace modules, and more.

+These are just a few of the commonly used go mod commands.
+You can explore more commands and their options by running go help mod or referring to the official Go documentation on modules.

 # References

 [Golang Environment – GOPATH vs go.mod](https://www.freecodecamp.org/news/golang-environment-gopath-vs-go-mod/)